ashleve/lightning-hydra-template/README.md

   - callbacks: default.yaml
   - logger: null # set logger here or use command line (e.g. `python run.py logger=wandb`)

+  # modes are special collections of config options for different purposes, e.g. debugging
   - mode: default.yaml

+  # experiment configs allow for version control of specific configurations
   - experiment: null

+  # config for hyperparameter optimization
   - hparams_search: null

+  # optional local config for machine/user specific settings
+  - optional local: default.yaml

 # path to original working directory
-# hydra hijacks working directory by changing it to the current log directory,
+# hydra hijacks working directory by changing it to the new log directory
 # so it's useful to have this path as a special variable
 # https://hydra.cc/docs/next/tutorials/basic/running_your_app/working_directory
 work_dir: ${hydra:runtime.cwd}